Muts256/Email_Analysis_AI/README.md

 - Real case studies walked through step by step
 - An honest verdict on where AI adds value and where it falls short

-All AI components in the  project are implemented using **Claude models** with analyst oversight
+All AI components in the  project are implemented using **Claude models** with analyst oversight.

 #### How This Repo Is Organised